yaotian/.vim/README.md

    * PHP - Use soft-tabs with a two space indent(According to [Apache PHP Style Guide](http://svn.apache.org/repos/asf/shindig/trunk/php/docs/style-guide.html)).
    * Python - Use soft-tabs with a four space indent([PEP8](http://www.python.org/dev/peps/pep-0008/)).

-## Installation

-1. Backup your old vim configuration files:

-        mv ~/.vim ~/.vim.orig
-        mv ~/.vimrc ~/.vimrc.orig

-2. Clone and install this repo:

-        git clone git://github.com/yaotian/.vim.git ~/.vim
-        ln -s ~/.vim/vimrc ~/.vimrc

-3. Setup `Vundle`:

-        git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

-4. Install bundles.
-Launch vim(ignore the errors and they will disappear after installing needed plugins)and run:

-        :BundleInstall

-## Install 3party sofewares
-This is to automatically format python codes

-Thst's it!

-## How to manage this vimrc?

-All plugins are listed in file `bundles.vim` with detailed comments, just add plugins as you like.

-Other configurations are also well organized in vimrc.

 ## Known issues